Target-Aware Video Diffusion Models: Target-Aware Video Diffusion Models

 \subsection{Selective Cross-Attention Loss}

-For effective and efficient supervision, we selectively apply our cross-attention loss to the model by identifying (1) the transformer blocks that best capture semantic details and (2) the cross-attention regions that most influence target awareness of the model.
+For effective and efficient supervision, we selectively apply the cross-attention loss to the model by identifying (1) the cross-attention regions that most influence target awareness of the model and (2) the transformer blocks that best capture semantics.
+We validate these design choices via ablations.

-\textbf{Selective Transformer Blocks.} Motivated by prior work~\cite{hertz2022prompt}, we observe that certain transformer blocks of the model capture richer semantic details than others, as shown in the bottom row of ~\cref{fig:layers}.
-Therefore, we apply our cross-attention loss to those blocks whose cross-attention maps closely resemble the segmentation masks of the corresponding token.
-By generating 100 videos from 100 input images and computing the mean squared error between each block’s cross-attention map and the segmentation mask for a predefined token, we evaluate the semantic alignment of each transformer block.
-We find that blocks 5 through 23 of our base model~\cite{yang2024cogvideox} exhibit the smallest errors and consequently apply our loss to every $n^{th}$ block within this range.

-\textbf{Selective Cross-Attention Regions.} The multi-modal diffusion transformer architecture, employed by state-of-the-art image and video diffusion models~\cite{Flux, esser2024scaling, kong2024hunyuanvideo} including our base model~\cite{yang2024cogvideox}, concatenates text and video embeddings into a unified sequence and computes attention over the combined representation.
+\textbf{Selective Cross-Attention Regions.} The multi-modal diffusion transformer architecture, employed by state-of-the-art image and video diffusion models~\citep{Flux, esser2024scaling, kong2024hunyuanvideo}, including our base model~\citep{yang2024cogvideox}, concatenates text and video embeddings into a unified sequence and computes attention over the combined representation.
 This process yields four distinct attention regions: text-to-text self-attention, text-to-video (T2V) cross-attention, video-to-text (V2T) cross-attention, and video-to-video self-attention.
-While both T2V and V2T cross-attention maps encode semantic information (\cref{fig:layers} top row), we apply our cross-attention loss on V2T cross-attention regions to maximize its impact since V2T attention directly influences the video latent representations.
-Details on attention mechanisms are provided in the Supp.
-Mat..
+While both T2V and V2T cross-attention maps encode semantic information (\cref{fig:layers} top row), we apply {the} cross-attention loss on V2T cross-attention regions to maximize its impact since V2T cross-attention directly influences the video latent representations during the dot product computation of the attention weights and value features.
+In contrast, T2V cross-attention primarily affects the text latents, offering less direct influence on the video content.
+Details on attention mechanisms are provided in Appendix~\cref{sec:attention_supp}.